[Quadrivalent HPV (Types 6, 11, 16, 18) Recombinant Vaccine]

 Ask your doctor or pharmacist to answer any questions you may have.

-Tell your doctor if you or your child have any of the following and they are troublesome or ongoing:
+Tell your doctor if you or your child have any of the following and they are troublesome

 pain, itching, bruising, tenderness, or soreness at the injection site

 local reaction around the injection site such as soreness, redness, or swelling